Xkeeper0/smb2/README.md

 * `assembler.txt` and `assembler-err.txt`, logs from the assembler
 * a bunch of assorted other files

+By default, the build script will build a byte-for-byte copy of the game.
+You can change this behavior by removing the `-d_COMPATIBILITY_` flag from `build.bat`.

 ## Assembly
 The "source" lives in the `asm` directory: